Durgesh92/smart-dog-collor/README.md

 ##  Setting up device

-- Install ubuntu desktop 21.04 in pi (I have worked on 3b but same procedure for 4 as well)
+- Install ubuntu desktop 21.04 in pi (I have worked on 3b but same procedure for 4 as well).
+Below is screenshot of OS used for development

 	![alt text](https://github.com/Durgesh92/smart-dog-collor/blob/master/1.png)